 What Causes Poor Gas Mileage?
-(And How to Fix it)
+(And How To Fix It)

 Higher gas prices can put a pinch on household budgets.
 Drivers who have to fill up multiple vehicles or are on the roads more often may feel the most pain at the pump.

 Buying a more fuel-efficient car is one solution for combating high gas prices, though that's not always realistic.
-Understanding the various causes for poor gas mileageand taking steps to address them can be an easier way tomake the most of your current vehicle's fuel efficiency.
+Understanding the various causes for poor gas mileage and taking steps to address them can be an easier way to make the most of your current vehicle's fuel efficiency.

 What Affects a Car's Miles Per Gallon?